ESTABLISHING CONSTITUTIONAL SAFEGUARDS IN FAMILY COURTS NATIONWIDE

 I Misaligned Incentive Structures

 State courts are underfunded, overloaded, and structurally incentivized to move cases quickly.
-When efficiency is prioritized over rights, due process becomes optional.
+When efficiency is prioritized over rights, Due Process becomes optional.

 II Delegation to Private Actors